 - Create opportunities to notice moments like this that might spark interest.
 What makes a career stand out? - Use the printable record sheet on page 19 to focus attention on fun facts about careers.
-While viewing videos, invite your mentee to note details that capture their attention.
-Notice patterns that emerge: Is your mentee drawn to certain fields?
+While viewing videos, invite students to note details that capture her attention.
+Notice patterns that emerge: Is a student drawn to certain fields?
 This may inform further exploration about particular careers.